A Genus-two Surface Code: Robustness to dephasing noise

-{\it Robustness to dephasing noise} 0.1 truecm Any logical qubit should be robust against dephasing caused by an external noise.
-Recently, it has been shown \citep{pal} that certain observables formed by code space population and logical operators in the code space help determine the dynamical behaviour of logical qubits.
+Any logical qubit should be robust against dephasing caused by an external noise.
+Recently, it has been shown \cite{pal} that certain observables formed by code space population and logical operators in the code space help determine the dynamical behavior of logical qubits.
 We consider a time-dependent external fluctuating magnetic field in $z$-direction, which acts on the qubits individually (or globally), leading to local (or global) dephasing.
 To estimate its effect, let us consider the logical $|1\rangle_L$: